-Potential for optimisation includes paying attention to lower fuel consumption when purchasing new vehicles.
-This is already being implemented, as new additions and replacements to the company fleet have to be a hybrid or a fully-electric vehicle.
+Potential for optimisation still includes paying attention to lower fuel consumption when purchasing new vehicles.
+This is constantly being taken into account, as new additions and replacements to the company fleet have to be a hybrid or a fully-electric vehicle.
+This company policy was implemented in 2020 and still shows great effects in 2023 where emissions for diesel and petrol decreased but emissions for plug-in hybrids went up as we keep exchanging older diesel cars for new petrol-hybrid and fully electric vehicles.